HRT for Vegans and Vegetarians: Options and What to Know

 Always check with your healthcare professional if you are concerned about religious dietary rules when choosing HRT.

-Extra options and tips
+Practical considerations and tips

 Some women accept animal-derived HRT if no alternatives exist or for health reasons.